Posted on Oct 28, 2013, By Don M. McNulty

 Pricing has Grown

-In the later half of the 1990’s this industry has taken off like a rocket.
-I estimate that there were only 30 or so companies by the end of 1998, but now there are over 250 companies operational within the United States and Canada today.
+In the latter half of the 1990s, this industry has taken off like a rocket.
+I estimate that there were only 30 or so companies by the end of 1998, but now there are over 250 companies operating within the United States and Canada today.
 Now the U.K. and Australia have companies performing the work as well.
 Most of the companies offering bio-cleaning services are less than five years old.
-So very few areas have no real established companies and the road for competition is very broad.
+So very few areas have no real established companies and the road for the competition is very broad.
 We see a heating up of competition mainly in the larger metropolitan areas.
-I estimate that currently this industry generates about one half billion dollars per year and see it growing to reach an annual amount of more than 1 billion dollars within the next three to five years.
-There is only one company annualizing over the million dollar mark, and that is Aftermath, Inc. based in Chicago, IL.
+I estimate that currently this industry generates about one half-billion dollars per year and see it growing to reach an annual amount of more than 1 billion dollars within the next three to five years.
+There is only one company annualizing over the million-dollar mark, and that is Aftermath, Inc. based in Chicago, IL.

 Other areas of remediation the bio cleaning company performs are large deposits of bird, bat, or rodent droppings.
-Since bird droppings can cause Histoplasmosis and rodent droppings have the potential for Hanta Virus these present quit a significant health risk to those in and around the infested structure and need trained technicians to cleanup the area properly.
-Many bio-cleaning companies run into other areas for work, such as “Unsanitary Dwellings” otherwise known as “Hording Syndrome” and “Pack Rat Houses.”
+Since bird droppings can cause Histoplasmosis and rodent droppings to have the potential for Hanta Virus these present quite a significant health risk to those in and around the infested structure and need trained technicians to clean up the area properly.
+Many bio-cleaning companies run into other areas for work, such as “Unsanitary Dwellings” otherwise known as “Hoarding Syndrome” and “Pack Rat Houses.”
 These are usually homes that are covered in trash inside and out and many times a city is condemning the property until the owners get it cleaned up.
-The number of these properties is significant, and can be found in almost every community.
+The number of these properties is significant and can be found in almost every community.

 The danger of bacteria growing from human waste, fungus from fecal material from rodents, and other animals, and dangers from the brown recluse spider are always present.
 It amazes me how much money people are willing to spend to have someone else clean up these messes left by a family member.
 One home we cleaned was an unattended death in an unsanitary dwelling.
 Upon inspection and subsequent clean out, I entered a room were I had to duck my head to keep from hitting the ten foot ceiling.
 As we emptied out the trash, we discovered we had been walking on an antique baby grand piano.
 On another clean out, I once found over $187,000 dollars in un-cashed dividend checks dating back some ten years, (yes it is recoverable) in one afternoon.
 Cleanup of clandestine drug labs are another area where the number of labs found indoors and where they are remain a mystery.
 Many of our companies have become certified in mold remediation as well.